ekiwi/rfuzz/results/Readme.md

 We were able to reproduce the coverage from `4.jqf2.i2c` by fuzzing for an hour.
 This time it took ~40min to reach the same coverage as the previous run achieved in ~4min.
 However at least it seems reproducible.

+## rocket

+Some early rocket results from running it in simulation for about 2h @ ~16kHz.